avvau/Ice_Machine_Praktikum23-24/README.md

 # Ice_Machine_Praktikum23-24

+# Structure
+- Context
+- CPEE for process control
+- Ice Machine
+- Circuit
+- Box
+- 3D Print

 # Context
-This repository  describes the development of a robot to operate an ice-machine.
-The aim is for the robot to mix a cocktail.
+The aim of our praktikum was to make a cocktail mix with the robot.
 My part of the cocktail mixing task is to fill the glass with ice cubes with the help of the robot so that the drinks stay cool.
 To do this, the robot positions the glass on the ice cube machine so that the ice cubes fall directly into the glass.
 While the ice cubes fall into the glass, the robot continues to hold the glass.
 It then puts the glass back and returns to its starting position.
 A total of 8 sub-movements have been defined, which enable an overall movement.
 The CPEE environment is used for process control.

+#### a.
+The 8 sub-movements
 1. From home postion to glas
 2. Pick up the glas
 3. Hover to ice machine